ManDynasty/Custom-Wall-Tool/README.md

 Press "Back" twice, change the Height and press "Confirm Changes" to alter the third wall (displayed now in Output).

 Enter a value for "Time" and press "Shift" to change all 5 walls by this value.
+Press "Shift+" and you have the once shifted 5 walls and additional 5 walls which were shifted twice.
 Enter a value for "Steps" and a value for "LineIndex".
-The first wall will be used as basis.
-There will be as much walls as "Steps" displays plus the first wall.
-The following walls will be altered by the value of "LineIndex" everytime.
-(e.g. Steps=2, LineIndex=2000(Shift/Steps), wall1=2000(start), wall2=4000, wall3=6000)
+All walls (except the original 10) will be increased by LineIndex as much as "Steps"-times.
+So with "Steps"=2 there will be 30 walls now.
+10 Original, 10 increased once, 10 increased twice.

 Number Logic: